-The GDPR provides the following rights for individuals:
+Data protection legislation provides the following rights for individuals:

-- 1. The right to be informed
+- 1. The right to be informed.

-- 2. The right of access
+- 2. The right of access.

-- 3. The right to rectification
+- 3. The right to rectification.

-- 4. The right to erasure
+- 4. The right to erasure.

-- 5. The right to restrict processing
+- 5. The right to restrict processing.

-- 6. The right to data portability
+- 6. The right to data portability.

-- 7. The right to object
+- 7. The right to object.

-- 8. Rights in relation to automated decision making and profiling
+- 8. Rights in relation to automated decision-making and profiling.